Very Brief History of LifeEdited

 Website launches to show the best in “edited” architecture, design and living.

-First apartment completed in May and featured in NY Times, dubbed “Apartment of the Future.”
+Graham Hill’s apartment completed in May and featured in NY Times, who dubbed it the “Apartment of the Future.”